 In fact, prolonged standing is a major cause of disorders such as Plantar Fasciitis, which can become a chronic condition.
 Otherwise, you may suffer from sore and tired feet, which puts you out of action by the time you clock out.

 Additionally, many of the professions where you’d be required to stay on your feet may also have relatively strict dress codes.
-As such, you’ll be obliged to remain rather formal, which rules out more comfortable footwear such as sneakers.
+As such, you’ll be obliged to remain rather formal, which rules out footwear such as sneakers.

 Dress Shoe Features For Standing All Day

-However, whilst cheap dress shoes tend to skimp on quality, which can make them quite uncomfortable, the traditional construction of premium footwear can actually be quite comfortable too.
+However, whilst cheap dress shoes tend to skimp on quality, which can make them quite uncomfortable, the traditional construction of premium footwear can actually be quite soothing too.
 Nevertheless, here are a few modern features that the best dress shoes for standing tend to feature:

 - Cushioning: Cushion has been around for a long time but has only recently become serious.
 Originally, just a few symbolic pads were found on the heel, which didn’t do much.
 Today, quality shoes for standing offer deep cushion, which take pressure off the contours of your feet.